featured Image by Gordon Johnson from Pixabay

 A stepfamily, according to Sidra Stone—who came up with this perfect metaphor—is like breaking the old pots open and giving the family members, especially the children, a place to grow which is much bigger.

 With this new, unfamiliar and bigger space come a lot of adjustments.
 The plants need to get used to the new soil.
 If loving gardeners make sure the new soil is rich and fertile and full of nutrients, the plants are more likely to do well in the new environment.

-These days, who doesn’t know someone who is part of a stepfamily?
+Today, who doesn’t know someone who is part of a stepfamily?
 In 2011in Canada, there were 464,335 “melted families”.
 This represents more than 10% of Canadian families with children.
 Melted families are becoming increasingly complex.
 In 1995, the simple stepfamilies—in which all the children were the children of one of the spouses only—were still in the majority.
-Today, complex stepfamilies with children from both spouses are as common or even in the majority.
+Today, complex stepfamilies with children from both spouses are as typical or even in the majority.

 In my blog “Points to Consider for Parenting” on September 1st, I elaborated on four aspects of parenting which can help us to be more successful parents if we are aware of them:

 - The Adults in the Family Should Be True Partners in Parenting

 - Children Carry Our Disowned Selves; They Show Us What We Tend to Judge and Dislike